 Mary Grace Lorah

-In February of 1985, founding Board member Paula Hess was appointed Shelter Acquisition Chairman.
-In May of 1985, Don R. Witter, President of First Federal of Charlotte County, leased to the Center for two years at $1.00 per year, a small 2-bedroom house slated to be demolished, on property in Punta Gorda purchased by First Federal for a new bank building.
-Nancy Lisby, also a founding Board member, served as the unpaid Executive Director of the shelter.
+In 1985, founding Board member Paula Hess was appointed Shelter Acquisition Chairman.
+Working with Don R. Witter, President of First Federal of Charlotte County, a 2-year lease was arranged for the Center, at $1.00 per year, for a small two-bedroom house that was slated to be demolished.
+Calls were coming in from victims of domestic violence to the crisis line, and in May 1985, the organization was renamed The Center for Abuse and Rape Emergencies, Inc. (C.A.R.E.).
+Nancy Lisby, another founding Board member, served as the volunteer Executive Director of the shelter in the early days.